What are child trust funds?

 From there, you'll need to choose your new Junior Isa provider:

-- Our comparison tables highlight Best Rate Junior Isas if you want the top interest for cash savings.
+- Our comparison tables highlight the best-rate cash Junior Isas if you want the top interest for cash savings.

 - If you prefer to invest the money. read our reviews of the biggest stocks and shares Isa providers.